SE-PM-Team/Entrance-Counter/README.md

 - "git status":
 - "git log":
 - "-A":
+- "git branch": shows what branches there are, the branch with a "*" is the one you're currently in

 ## Github commands you should not use before discussing it
 - "-f" or "--force": this will forcefully push to the remote repository in case merge conflicts (for "git push -f")